tyranchristian010/Cohort-Retention-Analysis/README.md

 A cohort analysis of an online retail dataset was conducted using SQL to understand customers' trends and patterns over time.
 Cohort Analysis is a form of behavioral analytics that takes data from a given subset, and breaks it down into related groups.
 The project aims to demonstrate the implementation of the following skills:

 * Handling missing values
-* Extract Month from date
+* Extracting Month from date
 * Assign cohort to a transaction
 * Assigning cohort Index to each transaction
 * Create cohort table for retention rate